 - 3 cups White Lily or other Southern all-purpose flour (or substitute gluten-free all-purpose flour; see variation below)

 - 1 cup whole milk, at room temperature

 - 5 large eggs, at room temperature

-- 1 vanilla bean split and scraped, or 1 tablespoon pure vanilla extract
+- 1 vanilla bean split and scraped, or 1 tablespoon vanilla extract

 - 1/2 cup solid vegetable shortening, preferably Crisco, at room temperature